Shy/raise.testing/README.md

 # Firmware

-Raise's ESP32 firmware.
+Raise's ESP32 firmware for testing <https://github.com/raisedevs/raise-dev-library>.

 ## Building and Developing (on macOS)

-We recommend building this by using VSCode and its PlatformIO plugin:
+We recommend building this by using VSCode and its PlatformIO extension:

 ```console
 # Install VSCode from Homebrew Cask